jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

   >I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without border or boundaries A world where anything is possible.
 Where we go from there, is a choice I leave to you.

-Since this is a classic story, once Nero’s done showing the people, him and his friends return to being equal members of the free community.
+Since this is a classic story, once Nero’s done freeing the people, him and his friends return to being equal members of the free community.
 Neo’s hierarchy of support was temporary, being based on solving a frontline problem.
 Perhaps he’ll be the hero of the next story, but maybe not.
 It depends on the problem and who the people want to be their problem solving hero to be.
 Regardless by stepping up, Neo can continue being the protagonist of his own life, by deciding who he'll follow, not letting the agents decide for him.

 Spectacle and art stories do not solve frontline problems.
 Thus, their hierarchies can go on for as long as their storytellers can convince people to watch them, or live inside them.
 These storytellers, who are the leaders, are self-important, self-involved, who can’t solve problems, and the masses are just like the people stuck inside the matrix; distracted from the truth with a world of spectacle like shiny cars, copyrighted music, 9-5 work days, and sitcom re-runs, which people stay attached to via dark majic of advertisements, marketing, and loyalty to an old culture.

 This is the harsh reality of majic.
 The real-world in the matrix is cold, dark, and damp.
 Neo must convince the people living in freedom inside this unpleasant reality is better than the tyranny of a pleasant fiction full of the spectacle and dark majic.

-The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on talking about themselves.
+The longer the spectacle lasts, the longer the self-important artists, like Darth King, and Darth Blockbuster, can go on living inside self-obsessed stories.
 They’re happy with the way things are.
 They want to be heroes atop the hierarchy forever.

 But like an aging sitcom, it never lasts.
 Eventually the people’s problems pile up, and they soon need a true hero again.

-- have to include who new tools are welcomed in good stories (because they get to achieve victory), while disliked in art (because they force a story) and spectacle idk.
+Whether living inside a story, or looking at one, we can tell the difference betweed classic, art, and spectacle by looking at how new tools are treated.
+Classic stories embrace new tools because they solve problems.
+Art stories dislike new tools because they force self-obsessed people into a story which thus questions their status as main characters.
+And spectacle loves new tools but uses them to ramp up the spectacle so the masses don't ask for the power themselves.

 **Good ruling philosophy**: Meant to facilitate the creation and distribution of new tools.
 It's lead by individuals selected by the people, who rise to the occasion to become protagonists.
 Once the story is over, leaders willfully returns to being an equal member of the community.